A candid perspective on the nativity

 But maybe, from what we know now, Jesus later chose to learn more of the wisdom they followed, as I will be discussing later.

-But what of the holy crap, you may ask?
-Well, the camel dung doesn't normally get mentioned.
+Camel dung doesn't normally get mentioned in this context.
 It burns much better than dried oxen dung, which Joseph would have used other times, because camels’ intestines suck all the water they can out of their food, for storage in their humps.

 The exact smell of the camel dung depends on what the camels have been eating, but generally, a camel’s repast was not that digestible.
 And as far as the three Wise Men were concerned, camel dung was just as precious as money, because they didn't need to carry something else to burn when they were traveling in remote places; but if they gave the family myrrh, we can be certain they gave camel dung too.
 I will have something more to say about all the shit later.....something even worse....just as a warning.....but there’s more about all that crap I have to say first.